Skip to content

 How Can Vestwell Help With Your Retirement Plan?

-If you're a small business owner, the prospect of offering a retirement benefit may seem daunting.
+If you're a business owner, the prospect of offering a retirement benefit may seem daunting.
 After all, setting up and administering a plan can be complicated and time-consuming; fortunately, it no longer has to be.

-As a 3(16) fiduciary, Vestwell is among the few platforms that can help small businesses manage the day-to-day administrative work of a 401(k) plan using different features such as payroll integrations, security controls, and advisor-managed accounts.
+As a 3(16) fiduciary, Vestwell is among the few platforms that can help businesses manage the day-to-day administrative work of a 401(k) plan using different features such as payroll integrations, security controls, and advisor-managed accounts.

 Conclusion: Some Benefits Do More Than Just Retain Employees